-{\bf 3.} A nova ejecta is divided by the shock into three parts, outermost expanding gas (earliest wind before maximum), shocked shell, and inner fast wind.
-These three parts are responsible for pre-maximum, principal, and diffuse enhanced absorption/emission line systems, respectively.
-A large part of nova ejecta is eventually confined to the shocked shell.
-The appearance of principal system is consistent with the emergence of shock. \\
+{\bf 3.} A nova ejecta is divided by the shock into three parts; the outermost expanding gas (earliest wind before maximum), shocked shell, and inner fast wind.
+These three parts are responsible for pre-maximum, principal, and diffuse-enhanced absorption/emission line systems, respectively.
+A large part of nova ejecta are eventually confined to the shocked shell.
+The appearance of the principal system is consistent with the emergence of the shock. \\